Foretaste of Heaven: Sacred Liturgy

 By our fidelity to the mind of the Church during past years of liturgical upheaval, our monastery became known as an oasis of reverent liturgy, Gregorian chant, and other welcome devotions like Benediction of the Blessed Sacrament and May processions, and has become a seedbed of priestly and religious vocations.

-Holy Mass is celebrated in the Extraordinary Form of the Roman Rite as the norm.
-We are steadily adding more Latin chant to the celebration of Mass, and we welcome new members who share our love for our Catholic liturgical heritage.
+Today Holy Mass is celebrated in the Extraordinary Form of the Roman Rite as the norm.
+The Divine Office is prayed in Latin according to the ancient Monastic Breviary, the text closest to that prayed by our Carmelite Saints for centuries.
+We are steadily adding more Latin chant to the celebration of Mass and the Office, and we welcome new members who share our love for our Catholic liturgical heritage.

 Our first chapel on Peninsula Drive, nestled in the bay window of a former “breakfast nook” in the remodeled house, had a simple wooden tabernacle and altar, and a choir so tiny that some nuns had to kneel in the adjacent hallway.